-A partner in the Litigation Department and co-chair of the Securities Litigation and Enforcement Group, Charles E. Davidow focuses his practice on securities enforcement proceedings, corporate internal investigations and private securities litigation and arbitration.
+Of counsel (retired partner) in the Litigation Department and former co-chair of the Securities Litigation and Enforcement Group, Charles E. Davidow has focused his practice on securities enforcement proceedings, corporate internal investigations and private securities litigation and arbitration.
 Chuck has extensive experience representing board committees, institutions and individuals in connection with investigations, litigation and SEC enforcement proceedings under the federal securities laws.
-He also represents issuers of securities and their officers and directors, as well as financial services firms and accounting firms, in class action and shareholder derivative litigation.
+He has also represented issuers of securities and their officers and directors, as well as financial services firms and accounting firms, in class action and shareholder derivative litigation.

 Chuck has represented companies and individuals in SEC and other regulatory investigations into most of the major Wall Street controversies of the last 30 years, including the insider trading scandal involving Ivan Boesky and others, the Salomon Brothers Treasury Auction scandal, the failure of Long-Term Capital Management, the collapses of Enron and WorldCom, the credit market disruptions, and cases involving allegations of mutual fund market timing, stock options backdating and numerous less publicized inquiries.

 He has represented financial institutions, accounting firms, corporations, and corporate officers and directors in defending class actions and shareholder derivative actions, as well as parties to proxy contests.